-Nobody can save you, only you.
+Nobody can save you.
 You can do so by following five simple rules as long as you are able (Allah is infinitely merciful):

-· Shahada: Once during your lifetime, say with full understanding and absolute conviction: “There is no God but Allah, and Mohammed is his Prophet.”
+· Shahada: Once during your life, say with full understanding and absolute conviction: “There is no God but Allah and Mohammed is his Prophet.”

 · Salat: Pray five times a day (at first it was twice; later, dozens of times; finally, five): at dawn, at noon, in the afternoon, at dusk and once it is dark outside.
 Clean yourself first.
 Muslim societies have organized themselves to facilitate the task.

-· Sawm: Sustain a daytime fast during the month of Ramadan (whose date shifts every year according to a calendar of lunar months), eat and drink only after dark.
+· Sawm: Sustain a daytime fast during the month of Ramadan (whose date shifts every year according to a lunar calendar of shifting months), eat and drink only after dark.

-· Hajj: Once during your lifetime – if you are able; God is infinitely merciful – make a pilgrimage to Mecca.
+· Hajj: Make a pilgrimage to Mecca once during your lifetime – if you are able; God is infinitely merciful.
 During your Hajj, you may witness the family of humanity under Allah’s tutelage.